- Mundubbera RSL Sub Branch Hall

 Information for Members

-Meetings are held the 3rd Wednesday of each month (except December) at 0930 hours for a friendly cuppa then meeting commences at 1000 hours.
+Meetings are held the 4th Saturday of the month (except December) at 0930 hours for a friendly cuppa then meeting commences at 1000 hours.

 Sub Branch History

 Old records show that Mundubbera R.S.S.A.I.L.A.
 Sub Branch was the first Club formed in Mundubbera in 1918 with first president John Blee who lived on a farm 5 miles out of Mundubbera and rode a horse into the meetings.
 First secretary was Ben Thompson who lived 5 miles out of town the other direction and walked to the meetings carrying a port.
 The earliest records of Mundubbera Sub Branch is a Bank Account which was opened at the National Bank (National Australia) in November 1919.
 The Sub Branch still retains the National Bank as their financial institution today.
 Early meetings were held in the office of Mr. Dick Graham (Military Medal) a Commission Agent and then the Shire Hall Supper Room until 1948